 First Step: Familiarize yourself with existing effective justice ministries and outreaches in your neighborhood or city.
 Make a plan to apply your church’s time, talent, treasure there.

-Main idea: Waiting for a crisis to address personal and systemic prejudice misses the Bible’s pervasive claim of the gospel’s power to confront and overcome personal and structural injustice.
+Main idea: Waiting for a crisis to address prejudice misses the Bible’s pervasive claim of the gospel’s power to confront and overcome personal and structural injustice.

 “For he himself is our peace, who has made the two groups one and has destroyed the barrier, the dividing wall of hostility.”
 (Ephesians 2:14)